Retirement Program - HR Policy 310

 This employee contribution is tax sheltered for the purpose of Federal income taxes.
 Federal taxes will not be paid on this contribution until termination and withdrawal of contributions or until retirement.
 Annual federal taxable income will be reflected properly on W-2 forms.

-Persons who have reached age 60 or over, with ten years or more of participating service, who choose to apply for retirement should contact the Benefits office at least 90 days before their anticipated retirement date so that necessary information can be compiled and prepared to avoid a delay in retirement income.
+Eligible persons who choose to apply for retirement should contact the Benefits Office at least 90 days before their anticipated retirement date so that necessary information can be compiled and prepared to avoid a delay in retirement income.

-At the time of enrollment in the Teachers' Retirement System, the member designates a primary and a contingent beneficiary to receive the accumulated contributions in case of death before retirement.
-Beneficiaries may be changed at any time by filling out the proper form in the Benefits office.
+At the time of enrollment in the Teachers' Retirement System (TRS), the member designates a primary and a contingent beneficiary to receive the accumulated contributions in case of death before retirement.
+Beneficiaries may be changed at any time by filling out the proper form in the Benefits Office.

-State law allows unused accrued sick leave to be converted to creditable service for service retirement purposes.
-Teachers’ Retirement will certify no more than a maximum of twelve sick leave days per year.
-Since excess, unused vacation can be converted to sick leave under UAB policy at the end of each calendar year rather than being forfeited, it is possible for UAB employees to receive such service for more than the ten days of annual sick leave currently provided by UAB policy to eligible employees.
-The following chart is used by the TRS to convert accumulated sick leave to creditable months of service upon service retirement for TRS members who are public education employees.
+State law allows unused accrued sick time to be converted to creditable service for service retirement purposes under Tier 1.
+Teachers’ Retirement will certify no more than a maximum of twelve sick time days per year.
+Since excess, unused vacation can be converted to sick time under UAB policy at the end of each calendar year rather than being forfeited, it is possible for UAB employees to receive such service for more than the ten days of annual sick time currently provided by UAB policy to eligible employees.
+The following chart is used by the TRS to convert accumulated sick time to creditable months of service upon service retirement for TRS members who are public education employees.

 Months of Service Credit